 Students are increasingly independent with analysis of assessments, care planning, care implementation and evaluation.
 They encourage client decision making and integrate this into the plan of care.
 They collaborate with health professionals to provide holistic care to clients.
 They defend the client's right to be informed.
-They begin to consider health promotion as an integral aspect of care.
 By the end of this experience, students will manage the preceptor's workload with the preceptor acting as a support person and as a resource.